wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.4.0 =
+I added some new functionalities!
+Now you can enable/disable the text output and it is possible to override settings inside the shortcodes so that you can be more flexible inside your posts.

 = 1.3.1 =
 The setting for the max amount of stars is now working and I changed the way images are build so that the source images are now much smaller.